metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 type FilesystemLayoutConstraints struct {
   // Sizes defines the list of sizes this layout applies to Sizes []string
-  // Images defines a list of image semver expresion this layout should apply
+  // Images defines a map from os to versionconstraint
-  // the most specific combination of sizes and images will be picked fo a allocation Images []string
+  // the combination of os and versionconstraint per size must be conflict free over all filesystemlayouts Images map[string]string
 }

-type FilesystemOption string
-type MountOption string
-type RaidOption string
 type RaidLevel string
-type Device string
 type Format string
 type GPTType string